ibm-cloud-docs/vmwaresolutions/cr/cr_adding-esxi-servers.md

 3. Click the **Infrastructure** tab.
 4. In the **Clusters** table, click the cluster to which you want to add ESXi servers.
 5. In the **ESXi servers** section, click **Add**.
-6. On the **ESXi server** page, enter the number of bare metal servers that you want to add.
-7. You can keep the **Maintenance mode** checkbox selected to add servers during maintenance mode.
+6. On the **Add ESXi server** side panel, enter the number of bare metal servers that you want to add.
+You can keep the **Maintenance mode** checkbox selected to add servers during maintenance mode.

-   When you provision the new ESXi server, virtual machines (VMs) are immediately migrated to the new servers if you do not select the **Maintenance mode** checkbox.
+   When you provision new ESXi servers, virtual machines (VMs) are immediately migrated to the new servers if you do not select the **Maintenance mode** checkbox.
 You do not receive a confirmation message before the migration begins.
    {: important}

-8. Complete the bare metal server configuration.
+7. Complete the bare metal server configuration.
-   * Select an existing bare metal server configuration that is being used by the existing ESXi servers in the cluster.
+   * From the list, you can select a bare metal server configuration that is being used by the existing ESXi servers in the cluster.
+Then, click **Next**.
 This option is not available under the following conditions:
       * The bare metal configuration that is used by the existing ESXi servers in the cluster is **Broadwell**.
       * The storage type of the cluster is **Local disks**.
-   * Select a new bare metal server configuration.
-      * For vSphere 7, optionally select to change the bare metal server configuration.
-Then, select the VMware vSphere version.
-      * For **Cascade Lake**, select the **CPU model**, and the amount of **RAM**.
+   * You can also choose a new bare metal server configuration by selecting the option from the list and clicking **Next**.
+Select the **CPU model** and the amount of **RAM**.
-      * For **SAP-certified**, select the **CPU model and RAM**.
-      * Complete the storage configuration.
-Specify the disk types for the capacity and cache disks, the number of disks, and the vSAN license edition.
-If you want more storage, select the **High performance Intel Optane** checkbox.
-9. Complete the subnet settings.
+8. Click **Next** and complete the networking settings.
-    * Select to continue to use the previously selected primary subnets.
+    * You can continue to use the previously selected primary subnets.
-    * Select to specify primary subnets.
+    * You can specify new primary subnets.
 Then, use the lists to select the **Public primary subnet** and **Private primary subnet**.
+    * If you want to customize the hostnames prefix individually, select **Configure hostnames individually**.
-10. On the **Summary** pane, review the estimated pricing and click **Create**.
+9. In the **Details** section, review the estimated pricing, ensure that the account to be charged is correct, and review and accept the terms.
+Then, click **Add**.

-   You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool, by clicking **Add to estimate**.
-This option is useful if you want to estimate the price of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.

 ## Results after you add ESXi servers to Cyber Recovery instances
 {: #cr_addingservers-results}

-1. You might experience a slight delay on the console while the instance status changes from **Ready to use** to **Modifying**.
+1. You might experience a slight delay on the console while the instance status changes from **Available** to **Modifying**.
 Allow the operation to complete before you make more changes to the instance.
 2. You are notified by email that your request to add ESXi servers is being processed.
 On the console, the status of the cluster that is associated with the ESXi servers is changed to **Modifying**.
 3. If you do not see the new ESXi servers added to the list in the cluster, check the email or console notifications to find more details about the failure.